 3. Find Italy’s hidden gem – Castelmezzano

 Italy is filled with loads of remarkable villages and one of the hidden gems is settled in the south in the Basilicata region.
 The mountain village Castelmezzano is titled one of the most beautiful places in Italy.
 It has its honors thanks to surrounding Dolomiti Lucane mountains, a scenic charming village with a laid-back atmosphere itself, and nature trails.
 Worth mentioning is a local landmark Gradinata Normanna, where it opens atop views over the Castelmezzano and dolomite mountains.
 Another adventurous thing to do is a high-speed zip line, Volo’dell Angelo.
 It takes “pilots” at speeds of 120km/h to neighboring village Pietrapertosa and back.
-Check out more about the village in the Castelmezzano travel guide.

 4. Soak in Bagni san Filippo Thermal Springs